alemart/surgescript/docs/tutorials/object_tree.md

 Traversing the hierarchy
 ------------------------

-Relevant data about the object hierarchy can be obtained using the following properties and functions:
+Relevant data about the object hierarchy can be obtained using the following properties and functions (read more on the [Object reference](../reference/object)):

 Function / property|Description
 -------------------|-----------